House Price Watch

 100 most expensive houses in Sulham

-Nestled in the charming area of Sulham, part of West Berkshire, the local real estate market has seen some remarkable transactions.
-The most expensive house sold for an impressive £950,000 in 2015, while the least expensive on the list was £170,000.
-Since 1995, there have been 12 sales, with 11 of these homes located on the same picturesque street, Mill Lane, Sulham Lane.
-The latest sale recorded on this list took place in 2025, showcasing the area's ongoing appeal.
+Nestled in Sulham, a charming part of West Berkshire, the housing market has seen some remarkable transactions over the years.
+The most expensive house sold for an impressive £950,000 in 2015, while the least expensive was priced at £170,000.
+Notably, 11 of these homes are located on the same street, Mill Lane, Sulham Lane.
+Since 1995, there have been 12 sales in the area, with the latest sale occurring in 2025, highlighting the ongoing appeal of this picturesque locale.

 Sold in July 2015